Are deep learning models superior for missing data imputation in large surveys? Evidence from an empirical comparison: Introduction

-Motivated by these limitations, in this paper we propose a general framework for using simulations based on real survey data and relevant performance metrics to evaluate MI methods.
-We conduct extensive simulations based on a subsample from the American Community Survey to compare repeated sampling properties of four aforementioned MI methods: MICE with CART (MICE-CART), MICE with random forests (MICE-RF), GAIN, and MIDA.
-We find that deep learning based MI methods dominate MICE in terms of computational time.
-However, MICE-CART consistently outperforms the deep learning MI methods in terms of bias, mean squared error, and coverage under a range of realistic settings.
-This contradicts earlier findings in the machine learning literature, and raises questions on how to systematically evaluate imputation methods.
-It also highlights the importance of assessing repeated-sampling properties of MI methods.
+Motivated by these limitations, in this paper we carry out extensive simulations based on real survey data to evaluate MI methods with a range performance metrics.
+Specifically, we conduct simulations based on a subsample from the American Community Survey to compare repeated sampling properties of four aforementioned MI methods: MICE with CART (MICE-CART), MICE with random forests (MICE-RF), GAIN, and MIDA.
+We find that deep learning based MI methods are superior to MICE in terms of computational time.
+However, MICE-CART consistently outperforms, often by a large margin, the deep learning methods in terms of bias, mean squared error, and coverage, under a range of realistic settings.
+This contradicts previous findings in the machine learning literature, and raises questions on the appropriate metrics for evaluating imputation methods.
+It also highlights the importance of assessing repeated-sampling properties of imputation methods.
+Though we focus on multiple imputation in this paper, we note that the aforementioned MI methods are readily applicable to generate single imputation when $L$ is set to 1.
+Extensive empirical evidences suggest that the within-imputation variance usually dominates the between-imputation variance in MI.
+As such, we expect the patterns between different imputation methods observed here also stand if these methods are used for single imputation.

 The remainder of this article is organized as follows.
-In Section \ref{sec:methods}, we review the four methods for MI.
+In Section \ref{sec:methods}, we review the four MI methods used in our evaluation.
 In Section \ref{sec:framework}, we describe a framework with several metrics for evaluating imputation methods.
-In Section \ref{sec:evaluation}, we describe the simulation design and results with ACS data.
+In Section \ref{sec:evaluation}, we describe the simulation design and results with large-scale survey data, and in Section \ref{sec:benchmark} we summarize evaluation results on the benchmark datasets used in machine learning literature.
 Finally, in Section \ref{sec:discussion}, we conclude with a practical guide for implementation in real applications.